Mohd Assri Merzuki

-Mohd Assri Merzuki (born 28 December 1994) is a Malaysian tennis player.
+Mohd Assri Merzuki (born 28 December 1994) is a Malaysian tennis player who is now retired, currently a junior coach of the sport itself.

+Career

 Assri has a career high ATP singles ranking of 1333 achieved on 10 November 2014.
 He also has a career high ATP doubles ranking of 795 achieved on 20 February 2012.

 Assri made his ATP main draw debut at the 2015 Malaysian Open, Kuala Lumpur in the doubles draw partnering Syed Mohd Agil Syed Naguib.
 Assri represented Malaysia in the Davis Cup.